envless/envless/CONTRIBUTING.md

 ## Tests

 For more information on how to help with tests (e2e, or unit tests), please see the [create an issue](https://github.com/envless/envless/issues/new).

-## Translations

-For more information on how to help with translation, please see the [create an issue](https://github.com/envless/envless/issues/new).

-## Credits

-This documentation was inspired by the contributing guidelines for [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app/blob/next/CONTRIBUTING.md).

 <h2 id="contributors">Contributors</h2>